wali-khan7700/HTML-Projects/README.md

 Welcome to my **HTML Projects** repository!

-This repository contains small  projects built using **pure HTML**, aimed at transforming my learning into real-world development practice.
+This repository contains small  projects built using **pure HTML + little CSS**, aimed at transforming my learning into real-world development practice.
 Each project is structured to demonstrate clear semantic HTML, proper element usage, and accessible design principles.

 ---